StuartSmith/VueJS-Samples/README.md

 # VueJS-Samples
-A git repository to hold Vue JS Sample Applications
+A git repository to hold Vue.js Sample Applications

 ## Vue Todo Sample Application.

-This is an example application using Vue JS as a To Do list editor application.
-The application is quite simple, using Json Place Holder as a Mock backend to create and remove todos from a list of todo items.
+This is an example application using Vue JS as a To Do list editor.
+The application is quite simple, using Json Place Holder as a Mock backend to create and remove to dos from a list of to do items.

 [Vue Js To Do Application](https://github.com/StuartSmith/VueJS-Samples/tree/master/vuetodo)